skitsanos/teraclio/README.md

 # teraclio
 > Tera-driven CLI tool.
 Built on top of `tera`-, a powerful, easy-to-use template engine for Rust by Vincent Prouillet, for more details on Tera, please refer to https://tera.netlify.app/

+### Getting Teraclio

+Just grab the executable, compiled for your operating system, from the [Releases](https://github.com/skitsanos/teraclio/releases) section.

 ### Running in command line

 You need just three arguments to pass to teraclio: